The Salt Path (film)

-The Salt Path is a 2024 British biographical drama film directed by Marianne Elliott and written by Rebecca Lenkiewicz, based on the 2018 memoir by Raynor Winn.
-The film stars Gillian Anderson and Jason Isaacs.
+The Salt Path is a 2024 British biographical film directed by Marianne Elliott and written by Rebecca Lenkiewicz, based on the 2018 memoir by Raynor Winn.
+Gillian Anderson and Jason Isaacs star as Raynor and Moth Winn, a couple who walk the South West Coast Path after they become homeless and Moth is diagnosed with fatal corticobasal degeneration.

-The film premiered in the Special Presentations section at the 2024 Toronto International Film Festival on 6 September 2024, and was released in the United Kingdom by Black Bear UK on 30 May 2025.
+The Salt Path premiered in the Special Presentations section at the 2024 Toronto International Film Festival on 6 September 2024, and was released in the United Kingdom by Black Bear UK on 30 May 2025.
+It received mixed reviews.
+Elements of the narrative were disputed following a report published by The Observer in July 2025.

-The Salt Path received mixed reviews from critics, who admired the cinematography and the performances by the leading actors, but thought that it was let down by the script.

 Plot

-A married couple, Raynor (wife) and Moth (husband) Winn, set out to walk the South West Coast Path starting in Minehead.
-There are several flashbacks that culminate with them being evicted from their farm and home, and Moth being diagnosed with corticobasal degeneration (CBD), a rare, degenerative and terminal disease, as well as flashforwards to some of the challenges ahead of them.
-A letter which could have prevented the eviction is mentioned repeatedly, but the judge refused to accept it as evidence.
-Ultimately they set out to walk the trail as detailed by Paddy Dillon in his guidebook "The South West Coast Path", as it seems to be their only option to survive on their only source of income, £40 weekly from Working Tax Credit, a form of state benefit.

-So they set out on the 630 miles South West Coast Path, from Minehead to Poole around the coasts of Somerset, Devon, Cornwall, and Dorset.
-On the walk, they come to terms with the shame associated with homelessness and the scorn of some people they meet; others offer sympathy and assistance.
+Raynor Winn and her husband, Moth, who has been diagnosed with degenerative corticobasal degeneration, are evicted from their farm and home after investing in a friend's business venture, despite presenting evidence that could have prevented their eviction.
+Destitute and with their only source of income £40 weekly Working Tax Credit, they decide to walk the 1000km South West Coast Path, as detailed in Paddy Dillon's guidebook, The South West Coast Path.
+Beginning in Minehead, they trek around the coasts of Somerset, Devon, Cornwall, and Dorset to Poole, on the way coming to terms with the shame associated with homelessness and the scorn of some people they meet, while others offer sympathy and assistance.
 As they walk, Moth slowly grows in strength.

-As winter draws in, a friend, Polly, offers them the opportunity to stay in her shed if they will renovate it for her.
-They spend the winter there; Polly also hooks Raynor up with a job helping with sheep shearing which brings in ₤1500.
-At the end of their stay, Moth forms a plan to study sustainable farming at Plymouth University, hoping that he'll secure a student loan which the couple could live on.
-In the spring, they resume the Coast Path.

-Title cards at the end state that they completed the walk and were offered temporary accommodation by a stranger; Moth completed his studies and both worked in agriculture; meanwhile, Ray wrote up her travel notes and published her book The Salt Path, which became a bestseller.
+As winter draws in they meet Polly, who offers them to stay in her shed if they will renovate it for her.
+While spending winter there Polly arranges a job for Raynor helping shear sheep, which brings in money for the couple.
+Moth decides to study sustainable farming, with the aim of securing a student loan the couple can live on.
+The couple complete the walk and are offered accommodation by a stranger, while Moth finishes his studies and both worked in agriculture.
+Ray writes up her travel notes and publishes her book The Salt Path, which beomes a bestseller.